pe1te3son/transportme/README.md

 **This app only works for journeys within London area.**

 [Live Demo here](https://transportme-26649.firebaseapp.com)

+**You may enter any address as long as it is located in London.**
+If you want to test app and don't know London very well, here are some locations you may try:
+> Please make sure you selecting locations from google's autocomplete select menu.

+  * Brick Lane
+  * Oxford Circus Station
+  * Buckingham Palace Road
+  * London Bridge Station
+  * Stratford
+  * Benthal Road
+  * Covent Garden
+  * Paddington, London

 ## Prerequisites

 You will need the following things properly installed on your computer.